michaelpatrickpurcell/temporal-mechanics/README.md

 The game's story should be tightly focused on the climactic scene and the scenes that led to that fateful event.
 To encourage this kind of storytelling, the players should adhere to the following guiding principles:
  - __Short Scenes:__
-   Each scene should be played out in no more than ten minutes of real time.
+   Each scene should be played out in no more than eight minutes of real time.
  - __Simple Structures:__
    Each [story tree](#story-tree) should consist of no more than eight [story scenes](#story-scenes) (including the climactic scene).